-Eating a balanced diet defines bringing the right foods at the right time according to the body’s needs.
-The principle is simple; all foods are allowed, however we must learn to consume them according to our energy needs and our body’s capacity to digest them and assimilate the nutrients, vitamins and trace elements.
+Chrono-nutrition is based on the principle of consuming the right foods at the right time, according to the body’s needs.
+Adopting a balanced diet means providing our body with what it needs at the right moment.
+The principle is simple: all foods are allowed; however, it is essential to learn to consume them in accordance with our energy needs and our body’s ability to digest and assimilate nutrients, vitamins, and trace elements.

-Approved by IREN (European Research Institute on Nutrition), chrono-nutrition is not only a way to control your figure and weight, but also to control cholesterol metabolism and to control non-insulin-dependent diabetes.
+Approved by IREN (European Research Institute on Nutrition), chrono-nutrition is not only a method for managing weight and body shape but also helps regulate cholesterol metabolism and better control non-insulin-dependent diabetes.

 Nutritional chronobiology is based on our biological clock to define when a given food can be eaten.